 Management is responsible for designing, implementing, and maintaining adequate internal control over financial reporting, as such term is defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act.
+Internal control over financial reporting, no matter how well designed, has inherent limitations.
+Therefore, even those systems determined to be effective can provide only reasonable assurance with respect to financial statement preparation and presentation.
+Further, because of changes in conditions, the effectiveness of internal control over financial reporting may vary over time.

-As required by Rule 13a-15 under the Exchange Act, management, with the participation of our principal executive and principal financial officers, assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2022, using the criteria in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Based on this evaluation, management believes that the Company's internal control over financial reporting was effective as of December 31, 2022.
+Management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2021, using the criteria in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+Based on this evaluation, management believes that the Company's internal control over financial reporting was effective as of December 31, 2021.